catalyst-team/classification/README.md

 * `best.pth` and `last.pht` can be also found in the corresponding experiment in your W&B account.

 #### configs
-*  The directory contains experiment configs for reproducibility.
+*  The directory contains experiment\`s configs for reproducibility.

 #### logs
 * The directory contains all logs of experiment.